October 27-28, 2014 Half Moon Bay, CA

 From phones and tablets to wearables and the Internet of Things, mobile devices and mobile access are reshaping the way we live and work.

-Following on the heels of the successful inaugural Code Conference, our next event, Code/Mobile will be a deep dive into the mobile revolution that is reshaping not just technology, but business as a whole.
+On October 27-28, 2014, Code/Mobile provided a deep dive into the mobile revolution that is reshaping not just technology, but business as a whole.
+Re/code connected some of the best and brightest people in the mobile technology industry, onstage and in person.

-Code/Mobile will feature two days of in-depth, dynamic interviews with some of the biggest names in the industry as well as the next generation of rising stars.
-This mobile-centric conference will showcase our team’s signature unscripted interview format, live demos and plenty of time for networking.
+In addition to dynamic interviews with some of the biggest names in the industry, Code/Mobile shone a spotlight on the next generation of rising stars.
+This mobile-centric conference showcased our team’s signature unscripted interview format, live demos and provided plenty of time for networking.

-Sign up to be among the first to hear announcements about our conference and event dates, venues and speakers.
+To be among the first to hear about our next event, sign up for Re/code event updates.

 Download the Code/Mobile App